YunfeiZHAO/master/README.md

 # master
-code of ARS in UTC
+code and tps of ARS in UTC